Jason-Oleana/speech-emotion-classification/README.md

 Mel Frequency Cepstral Coefficients are derived from the cepstrum, which is the inverse spectral transform of the logarithm of the spectrum.
 They concisely describe the overall shape of a spectral envelope

+### Findings and limitations

+A noticeable result was in the emotions that achieved the lowest performance: happy, disgust, sadness, and anger.
+These emotions were the most difficult to distinguish for both the Log-Gabor conditions and the MFCC conditions.
+A reason for the lower performance could be that disgust, anger, and sadness fall under the unpleasant range of valence.
+According to research on the vocal communication of emotion conducted by Scherer (2003), emotions with a similar valence are often confused with one another, and can therefore be harder for a machine learning algorithm to classify.

+A limitation of this research is that the dataset consisted of acted emotions recorded by professional actors.
+According to Gupta & Rajput (2007), the stress on various emotions is not significant when customers express long sentences.
+In another study on the relationship between lexical and prosodic emotional cues in English (Mairano, Zovato & Quinci, 2019), the researchers indicated that speech voiced by professional actors tends to be overacted.
+For this reason, acted emotions do not correspond to the natural flows found in spontaneous speech (Scherer, 2013).
+Furthermore, a multimodel algorithm could be proposed in order to handle acoustic features and converting speech to text for sentiment analysis from real conversation.
+A combination of acoustic features and sentiment analysis from text could increase the accuracy of speech emotion classification algorithms.

 ### Speech feature categorization according to their temporal structure (suprasegmental vs. segmental) and parameterization (LLDs vs. functionals).